-Yes, there’s a limit on how much you have to pay for healthcare services in a year, and it’s called the out-of-pocket maximum.
-This cost includes your co-insurance, co-pay and deductible.
+The limit on how much you have to pay for healthcare services in a year is called the “out-of-pocket maximum”.
+This amount includes your co-insurance, co-pay, and deductible.
 If you have additional people on your plan, you’ll have a family out-of-pocket maximum instead of an individual one.

 Once you reach your out-of-pocket maximum, your insurance company will pay 100% of your costs.
 Keep in mind that whatever you pay for things not included in your health plan won’t count towards your out-of-pocket maximum and dental plans may differ.

-PPO stands for preferred-provider organization.
-Its premiums tend to be higher than a HMO, but you get more flexibility since you don’t need to select a PCP and the networks tend to be larger.
+PPO stands for “preferred-provider organization.”
+Its premiums tend to be higher than an HMO, but you get more flexibility since you don’t need to select a PCP and the networks tend to be larger.
 You can use both in-network and out-of-network care, though out-of-network providers will cost more.
 You’ll also need to pay a deductible and will have an out-of-pocket maximum for in-network care.

-POS stands for point of service plan and are a cross between PPO and HMOs.
+A POS is a “point of service” plan and is a cross between a PPO and an HMO.
 This means you can choose between using HMO or PPO services each time you go visit a doctor.
-You’ll typically need to choose an in-network physician as your primary care provider but you can choose to see an out-of-network for a higher fee.
+You’ll typically need to choose an in-network physician as your primary care provider, but you can choose to see an out-of-network for a higher fee.